jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 than the outside temperature.
 The state-wide portfolio, which is a blend of these two categories (but weighted towards fossil fuels), thus has a blended seasonality profile as seen above.

-## You Wanted to See Alaska and Florida
+## Extreme Cases: Only Heating OR Cooling in Alaska / Florida

 Most U.S. states consume electricity with seasonality akin to Nevada and Connecticut: winter (partial) heating peak, summer air conditioning peak, and spring/fall troughs where there is little HVAC needed one way or the other.
 This is not true for Alaska and Florida: